2025

 Rockygrass Band Contest

-Congratulations to the winners of the 2021 RockyGrass band contest: The Wildmans from Floyd, VA!
-They’ll be performing a full main stage set at the 50th (!)
-Annual RockyGrass (July 29-31, 2022).
+Congratulations to the winners of the 2025 RockyGrass band contest: Slay & Stinson from Denver, CO!
+They’ll be performing a full main stage set at the 54th Annual RockyGrass in 2026.

-A hearty congratulations to all 3 of the finalists who competed on the main stage at the 2021 RockyGrass Festival:
+A hearty congratulations to all 3 of the finalists who competed the RockyGrass Festival:

 Rules & Guidelines

-- Please note: Contestants are required to use one stage microphone for the preliminary and final rounds of the band contest.
+- Please note: Contestants are required to use just a single, omni directional stage microphone for the preliminary and final rounds of the band contest.
+No monitors are provided.
+Bass players may plug in if they wish.

 - The band contest is held inside the festival grounds, so all band members must have tickets for the festival for the days of the contest (Saturday for the preliminary round, Sunday for the finals).